 By taking classes, children and teens will learn skills more effectively and will be better equipped to lead and/or follow with ease.
 This can help alleviate some of the awkwardness associated with being a beginner dancer.
 In addition, they will meet other dancers in a comfortable setting where everyone is learning together.
 They will also learn about social dance and performance opportunities in the community.
 Most importantly, they will learn what is appropriate or normal partner dance behaviour.
 By learning dance etiquette, they will know what to expect when social dancing and be able to recognize if someone is not being respectful.

-2. Introduce kids to people in your Latin dance community.
+2. Introduce kids to people in your social dance community.

 If you notice kids dancing at an event, introduce yourself to them and/or their parents.
 Ask them to dance, then introduce them to other dancers you know and trust.
 If they get to have many positive social dancing opportunities, this will encourage them to keep learning.
 It will also show them and their parents how safe and welcoming the environment is.
 I remember dancing with an eleven-year-old boy at one of his first salsa nights; he had been too nervous to ask anyone to dance, so I asked him.
 I complimented him on his timing and leading skills–he led a pattern better than some of the adults!
 After that, he seemed more confident to approach other dancers.